ARCAD-Software/arcad-ibmi-servers/README.md

 [ARCAD-IBM i Servers Manager](https://marketplace.visualstudio.com/items?itemName=arcadsoftware.arcad-ibmi-servers) lets you manage your ARCAD Servers on IBM i from VSCode.

 ----------
-This extension will add the `ARCAD AFS Servers` view to the IBM i explorer provided by [Code for IBM i](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.code-for-ibmi).
+This extension will add the `ARCAD Servers` view to the IBM i explorer provided by [Code for IBM i](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.code-for-ibmi).

 This view will allow you to see all the ARCAD servers installed on an IBM i, check and edit their configuration and start/stop them...and much more! 🧰